Airport Lounge Day Passes: What They Cost, How They Work, and When They Make Sense

 When a Day Pass Is Not Worth It

-• You fly more than 4 times a year: At $50 to $80 per pass, four visits costs $200 to $320.
+- You fly more than 4 times a year: At $50 to $80 per pass, four visits costs $200 to $320.
 A credit card with lounge access, like the Capital One Venture X at $395 per year, gives you unlimited visits plus other travel benefits.
-The math shifts in favor of a card quickly.
-We break down the full math here.
+The math shifts in favor of a card quickly; the sections below break it down item by item.

 Membership vs. Day Pass: The Breakeven Point

-The most common membership alternative is Priority Pass, which starts at $99 per year (plus $35 per visit on the Standard plan) or $329 per year for unlimited visits on the Prestige plan.
+The most common membership alternative is Priority Pass, which starts at $99 per year (plus $35 per visit on the Standard plan), runs $329 per year for Standard Plus with 10 visits included, or $469 per year for unlimited member visits on the Prestige plan.[14]
 If you are buying day passes at an average of $50 each:

 For travelers in the 1 to 3 visit range, day passes are the most cost-effective way to enjoy lounge access without committing to a membership or annual fee card.
 Above that, a credit card with lounge access bundled in usually wins.
 Browse credit cards with lounge access.